sufiyan0211/DSA/README.md

 # DSA
-My DSA practice to be come a perfect coder.
+My DSA practice to be come a perfect developer.